Schizophrenia Vs Dementia: Distinguishing Symptoms, Causes, And Treatment Strategies

 • Other causes: Parkinson's disease, Huntington's disease, traumatic brain injury, and some infections

 Mental health conditions can be confusing, especially when they affect our thinking.
 Distinguishing between schizophrenia and dementia can take careful assessment but may offer clear direction for finding appropriate care and improving quality of life.
+Seeking help from a professional can lead to an accurate diagnosis and appropriate treatment.

-Navigating treatment options for schizophrenia vs. dementia
+Mental health treatment for schizophrenia and dementia

-Treatment for schizophrenia typically includes two important parts: medication to address the underlying symptoms and therapy to provide helpful tools and support.
+Treatment for schizophrenia typically includes two parts: medication to address the underlying symptoms and therapy to provide helpful tools and support.

 • Antipsychotic medications: These typically reduce hallucinations, delusions, and disordered thinking.
 They must be prescribed by a doctor or psychiatrist.